DavisKerr/WindowsLogger/WindowsLogger/README.md

 ﻿# Windows Logger

 Windows logger is a tool used to retrieve and store data from windows event viewer for the purpose of finding possible breaches in security.
 Also included is a keylogger that can be turned on in order to record keystrokes.
+The purpose of this software is to log and monitor how your computer is being used.

 ## Installation